oncomouse/lushwal.nvim/Readme.md

 ### With pywal

+When Neovim starts, lushwal.nvim automatically detects changes to your pywal theme and recompiles.

 You can run `:LushwalCompile` whenever you update your pywal colors.

 If you want, you can run `nvim --headless +LushwalCompile +qall` after you run pywal to regenerate your cached colorscheme.